Santa Clara County FireSafe Council

 The Santa Clara County FireSafe Council (SCFSC) is a non-profit organization protecting many communities at risk from wildfire in Santa Clara County.
 Our programs and projects are funded by multiple public and private sources, and members include fire agencies, open space managers, city governments and private citizens.

-We do not have a permanent office location.
+We meet at member facilities around the County.
 See our meetings page for the location of our next meeting.

 Created in 2001 through an initiative by CAL FIRE, local fire agencies came together with a small group of community members to discuss wildfire risks and protection for communities in Santa Clara County.